Doctor0Evil/Horror.Place/docs/NightWhispers-Zone-NPC-BCI-and-FFI-Spec.md

 - Be consumable as data assets in Unreal (DataTables, primary assets) and Unity (ScriptableObjects fed from JSON).
 - Bind directly to horror invariants and telemetry targets via mood channels and BCI calibration fields.
 - Support parametric horror tuning across multiple engines, not encode lore directly.

+Critically, these records are **view layers** over the canonical history layer: they present convenient, engine‑friendly projections of invariant bundles and Seed contracts, but they are not a second source of truth.
+The engine must always resolve back to invariant bundles and Seed contracts when deciding if, how, and where any manifestation, spectral event, or NightWhispers‑driven scene actually occurs.

 ### 1.2 Zone JSON shape